auth0/docs/articles/libraries/auth0js/v9/migration-guide.md

 - In your application, to implement embedded login, using the `.login()`, `popup.loginWithCredentials()`, `client.loginWithCredentials()` methods, where the login dialog is displayed in the application's website.

 - In the [Hosted Login Page](/hosted-pages/login), where you can use the same methods as in embedded login but from inside a customized Auth0's Hosted Login Page.
-Most customers don't customize Auth0 Hosted Login Page with auth0.js, so your probably don't need to worry about this scenario.
+Most customers don't customize Auth0 Hosted Login Page with auth0.js, so you probably don't need to worry about this scenario.

-Depending on how you are using auth0.js, you have different options:
+Migration to v9 will depend on how you are using auth0.js:

 | **Scenario** | **Migration to v9** |
 | --- | --- |